 What’s that you say?
-Do you want a man cave in your basement that also looks luxurious and elegant at the same time?
+Do you want basement bar ideas that also looks luxurious and elegant at the same time?
 Then look no further!

 The best way to get all the best new features of a traditional man cave with components of luxury and fine living style has to be marble, stone, or granite.
 This beautiful material functions as a sturdy bar countertop without losing that elemental feel that men crave in their cave.

-Include new transparent cabinets to show off your collection of fine spirits and wash the whole thing down with deep blues and hanging orb lights to complete the look.
+Include new transparent cabinets to show off your collection of fine spirits and liquor bottles and wash the whole thing down with deep blues and hanging orb lights to complete the look.
 The only problem you’ll have is keeping people from wanting to visit your basement instead of the local bar scene this weekend.
-In this spot, everyone will know your name!
+In this spot, there will be no cover charge and everyone will know your name!